-During or since the end of the financial year, the Company has not granted any options or performance rights over unissued ordinary shares in the Company.
-As noted on page 19, three officers of the Company were granted performance rights which have not vested at the date of this report.
+During the financial year, the Company has granted performance rights over unissued ordinary shares in the Company to six officers of the Company.
+Page 20-22 provides the details of those performance rights which have not vested at the date of the report.